Tracardi/tracardi-key-counter/README.md

-# Key counter plugin
+# Key counter

 This plugin counts keys provided in payload.
+Key string provided in payload will be treated as an information to increase the value of a key in profile.

 # Configuration